Connected by Crisis: LCCC's Shift to Remote Learning

 An Environment of Support, Collaboration and Innovation

-“My dedicated, focused and tech-savvy students really helped me through the transition!” says Rachel Plaska, professor and business coordinator, describing the true sense of community LCCC embraced.
+“My dedicated, focused and tech-savvy students really helped me through the transition!” says Rachel Plaksa, professor and business coordinator, describing the true sense of community LCCC embraced.
 She also shares the pride of 40+ honors scholars exploring places like the Vatican, the Smithsonian and Yellowstone (virtually, of course) to fulfill requirements.

-Craig Koller, dean of health sciences, echoes Plaska’s testimony.
+Craig Koller, dean of health sciences, echoes Plaksa’s testimony.
 “The challenge was getting our clinical adjuncts, nurses in the field, up and running with our online tools.
 We had to switch our instruction model,” says Koller.
 “The full-time faculty stepped up to help the clinical adjuncts understand how to work with our students to deliver the practical knowledge they needed.”

 In times of great need, the best ideas are often born.
-“Thinking ahead, I’m never going back to the old way,” says Plaska of an advancement for a global business practice course.
+“Thinking ahead, I’m never going back to the old way,” says Plaksa of an advancement for a global business practice course.
 “Human resources, marketing, sales - are all separate departments in the class, just like in the real world.
 Previously, students used Google Drive, but by simply restricting file access between departments, we learned we could continue to simulate an important aspect of the real world in this new environment.”

-Student services from tutoring to admissions to office hours have also changed, and Plaska says it is for the best.
+Student services from tutoring to admissions to office hours have also changed, and Plaksa says it is for the best.
 “This has forced us to deliver services like tutoring whenever and from wherever.
 It opens up different formats and time frames, even with office hours.
 I don’t see us going back on this.
 This is a good thing for our students.”

 Yoga instructor Kenya Marsh introduced yoga journals to help students share their emotions and create accountability.
 She says, “We reviewed the journals in one-on-one talks, and they introduced a different connection, maybe even a stronger one.”